aisingapore/PeekingDuck/docs/node_data_glossary.md

 - x2: bottom right x-coordinate
 - y2: bottom right y-coordinate

-The order of the bboxes corresponds to the order of "labels" and "scores".
+The order of the bboxes corresponds to the order of "bbox_labels" and "bbox_scores".

 ```
 "bboxes":   np.array([[x1, y1, x2, y], ..., [x1, y1, x2, y2]])